 Novel strategies for the enhancement of the potency of nutraceuticals with low oral bioavailability and their application in novel functional foods for optimum protection of the aging brain

 Because of its potent health beneficial activities, such as antiinflammatory, antioxidant, and anticancer effects, to name only a few, researchers have attempted to enhance the uptake and retention of the phytochemical in the body.
-Curcumin, however, remains a very difficult compound to detect in the body (see our recent publication in Analytical and Bioanalytical Chemistry as an example), because it is taken up into the body to a limited extent and subsequently rapidly metabolised and excreted from the organism.
+Curcumin, however, remains a very difficult compound to detect in the body, because it is taken up into the body to a limited extent and subsequently rapidly metabolised and excreted from the organism.
 Hence, an important question in this context remains largely unanswered: Could the health beneficial activities of curcumin be enhanced if more of the active compound would reach the site of action, e.g. the brain?

-To answer this and a number of related questions, Dr. Frank (University of Hohenheim) coordinates a research network consisting of five academic and five industry partners, which is financially supported by the German Federal Ministry of Education and Research with ca. € 1.5 M. The project started August 1, 2010 and will go on for three years.
+To answer this and a number of related questions, Dr. Frank (University of Hohenheim) coordinated a research network consisting of five academic and five industry partners, which was financially supported by the German Federal Ministry of Education and Research with ca. € 1.5 M.

-The project aims to develop novel strategies to enhance the bioavailability and retention of curcumin in the organism and to study their impact on the pharmacokinetics, biological activities, and the safety of the nutraceutical.
-The novel curcumin-formulations developed within this project will then be tested for their suitability as ingredients in a range of different functional foods.
+In the project, novel strategies to enhance the bioavailability and retention of curcumin in the organism were developed and researched for their impact on the pharmacokinetics, biological activities, and the safety of the nutraceutical.
+The novel micellar curcumin-formulations developed within this project were then tested for their biological activities and suitability as ingredients in a range of different functional foods.

-The work packages of this research network are lead by Prof. Dr. Frank from the Department of Nutrition and Food Sciences at the University of Bonn (formerly at the Institute of Biological Chemistry and Nutrition at Hohenheim University), PD Dr. Gunter Eckert from the Department of Pharmacology at the Johann-Wolfgang-Goethe University, Dr. Jakob Weissenberger from the Department of Neurosurgery at the University Hospital of the Johann-Wolfgang-Goethe University (Frankfurt/Main), Prof. Dr. Gerald Rimbach from the Institute of Human Nutrition and Food Science at Christian-Albrechts-University in Kiel, Prof. Dr. Tilman Grune from the Institute of Human Nutrition at the Friedrich-Schiller-University in Jena, Dariush Behnam, CEO of Aquanova AG, Dr. Josef Jandasek, Senior product developer at Raps GmbH & Co KG, Kalle Debus, Product Manager at Hassia Mineralquellen, Dr. Carola Funk, General Manager R&D at Kampffmeyer Food Innovation, and Dr. Berit Adolphi of Schwartauer Werke.
+The work packages of this research network were lead by Prof. Dr. Frank from the Institute of Biological Chemistry and Nutrition at Hohenheim University, PD Dr. Gunter Eckert from the Department of Pharmacology at the Johann-Wolfgang-Goethe University, Dr. Jakob Weissenberger from the Department of Neurosurgery at the University Hospital of the Johann-Wolfgang-Goethe University (Frankfurt/Main), Prof. Dr. Gerald Rimbach from the Institute of Human Nutrition and Food Science at Christian-Albrechts-University in Kiel, Prof. Dr. Tilman Grune from the Institute of Human Nutrition at the Friedrich-Schiller-University in Jena, Dariush Behnam, CEO of Aquanova AG, Dr. Josef Jandasek, Senior product developer at Raps GmbH & Co KG, Kalle Debus, Product Manager at Hassia Mineralquellen, Dr. Carola Funk, General Manager R&D at Kampffmeyer Food Innovation, and Julius Semrau of Schwartauer Werke.